 David redirected his focus to reflect on a redeemed and repurposed life.
 This became his mission in assisting local ministry in providing safe and equitable housing for members of the local community.
 Through this he reached out to the underserved with compassion sharing the love of God.

-And the last question David would ask, if he were here, is “where are you attending church”.
+And the last question David would ask, if he were here, is

-“With deep gratitude and appreciation to the staff of Marshall Hospice, Texas Oncology, and the Veteran’s Administration.
-Your dedicated commitment of time, quality of care, and attention to the smallest of details for our beloved David made his time so very warm and comforting, as well as for our family.
+David’s family extends their deepest gratitude and appreciation to the staff of Marshall Hospice, Texas Oncology, and the Veteran’s Administration.
+“Your dedicated commitment of time, quality of care, and attention to the smallest of details for our beloved David made his time so very warm and comforting, as well as for our family.
 We salute you for all you do.”

 Trinity Baptist Church